Free Website Content - Copyright Infringement

 located in progressive countries will be more cooperative

-webhost's location, check the host's Terms of Service (TOS)
+the webhost's location, check the host's Terms of Service

-and Acceptable Use Policy (AUP) to determine the level of
+(TOS) and Acceptable Use Policy (AUP) to determine the

-cooperation you will likely receive.
-More often than not,
+level of cooperation you will likely receive.
+More often

-it is important to go back to the question of what constitutes
+occurred, it is important to go back to the question

 Copyright is a form of protection provided

-the authors of “original works of authorship."
+to the authors of original works of authorship.
 This

-both published and unpublished works.
-It is illegal for
+available to both published and unpublished works.
+It

-anyone to violate any of the rights provided by the copyright
+is illegal for anyone to violate any of the rights provided

 Copyright protection exists from the time

-work of authorship immediately becomes the property of the
+the work of authorship immediately becomes the property

-author who created the work.
-Only the author or those deriving
+of the author who created the work.
+Only the author

-their rights through the author can rightfully claim copyright.
+or those deriving their rights through the author can

-documents and save electronic versions of web pages and
+save electronic versions of web pages and executables.

 or the Help file that contains any duplications of text.